By Marisela Treviño Orta

 OVER . . .
 THE EDGE

-We are interested in plays that explore society's artificial boundaries: the effect they have on the people of both sides— and those who risk everything to cross over.
+This year we asked playwrights to write new ten page plays inspired by the theme “Over… The Edge.”
+We are interested in works that explore society's artificial boundaries: the effect they have on the people of both sides— and those who risk everything to cross over.

 Feature in the Windy City Times - Intersectional team creates change in 'The Revolutionists’